holidayextras/holidayextras.github.com/_posts/2015-11-20-testing-for-accessibility.md

 author: matt_obee
 tags: testing accessibility
 comments: true
-excerpt: "How to test for accessibility"
+excerpt: "How can testers and other members of the team learn about accessibility?
+How can we design inclusive experiences and test for accessibility barriers?"
 ---

 When I gave a talk on <cite>Checking & Exploring</cite> at [The London Web meetup in October](http://www.meetup.com/londonweb/events/214733702/), a number of people asked questions or spoke to me in the bar afterwards about accessibility (for older people and those with disabilities).
 I only had time to touch on it very briefly in my presentation, but that doesn't mean it isn't important.
 Quite the opposite, it deserves to be covered in detail in its own right.
 Some people asked me how testers should be trained in accessibility and others asked what sort of testing we need to perform in order to find accessibility issues.